aprs434/aprs434.github.io/README.md

 > Above `n-N` paradigm paths are to be interpreted strictly as crossover AX.25 packet digipeating addresses.

-## Proposed Compression for LoRa Text Frames
+## Proposed Compression for LoRa Text Message Frames
 Up to now, APRS has been unduly considered to be predominantly a one-way localisation technology.
 This went to the point that many mistakenly think the letter "P" in the acronym APRS would stand for "position."
 [Bob Bruninga WB4APR (SK)](http://www.aprs.org), the spiritual father of APRS, deeply resented this situation.

 > _"APRS is not a vehicle tracking system.
 It is a two-way tactical real-time digital communications system between all assets in a network sharing information about everything going on in the local area."_